 A corporation or other entity eligible to elect to be treated as a corporation must use Form 2553 to make an election under section 1362(a) to be an S corporation.
-An entity eligible to elect to be treated as a corporation that meets certain tests discussed below will be treated as a corporation as of the effective date of the S corporation election and does not need to file Form 8832, Entity Classification Election.
+An entity eligible to elect to be treated as a corporation that meets certain tests discussed below will be treated as a corporation as of the effective date of the S corporation election and doesn't need to file Form 8832, Entity Classification Election.

 The income of an S corporation generally is taxed to the shareholders of the corporation rather than to the corporation itself.
 However, an S corporation may still owe tax on certain income.
-For details, see Tax and Payments in the Instructions for Form 1120S.
+For details, see Tax and Payments in the Instructions for Form 1120S, U.S. Income Tax Return for an S Corporation.